MataiMoorfield/Coffee-Ordering-System-with-ESP32/README.md

 # Coffee-Ordering-System-with-ESP32
 A simple web based coffee ordering system with the ESP32 for cafés.
 Full video [here](https://www.youtube.com/watch?v=jhMNulLlHCo).

+The ESP32 hosts a basic user interface which a customer can fill out a form.
+The form data is sent via serial to a laptop running a Python script.
 The normal Python (```run.py```) allows the barista to oview orders.
 The Mac (```mac.py```) - for Macbooks, allows the Python to talk the orders as they come in.
+Please note, ```mac.py``` runs on MacOS and might possibly run on other operating systems, however it's uncertain.

 > [!NOTE]
-> This is a system I'm currently developing for cafés to handle orders, both food and drinks.

-> [!IMPORTANT]
-> This is a in-progress porject.
-It's not fully completed and will be updated.
+> Please note, ```mac.py``` runs on MacOS and might possibly run on other operating systems, however it's uncertain.

-# How to run
+# Setup

-Clone the folder:
+Clone the folder using Git Clone: (or download it as a ZIP)
 ```
 git clone https://github.com/MataiMoorfield/Coffee-Ordering-System-with-ESP32.git
 ```